Open Source Your Knowledge, Become a Contributor

 And here is the kernel for the Gaussian Blur:

 As you can see, it's a weighted mean of the surrounding pixels that gives more weight to the pixel near the current pixel.
+This kind of filter is also called a low-pass filter.

 There are multiple ways to do edge detection.
 We will present the Sobel Operator here.